meilisearch/meilisearch-js-plugins/README.md

 `index` is mandatory, and when adding `attribute:order`, they must always be added together.

-When sorting on an attribute, the attribute has to be added in the [`SortableAttributes`](#link-to-doc) setting on your index.
+When sorting on an attribute, the attribute has to be added to the [`sortableAttributes`](https://docs.meilisearch.com/reference/api/sortable_attributes.html) setting on your index.

 Example:
 ```js